AWS Services Overview – Whitepaper – Certification

 • allows creation of AWS users, groups and roles, and use permissions to allow and deny their access to AWS resources

-• helps manage IAM users and their access with individual security credentials like access keys, passwords, and multi-factor authentication devices, or request temporary security credentials to provide users
+• helps manage IAM users and their access with individual security credentials like access keys, passwords, and multi-factor authentication devices, or request temporary security credentials

-• helps role creation & manage permissions to control which operations can be performed by the which entity, or AWS service, that assumes the role
+• helps role creation & manage permissions to control which operations can be performed by which entity, or AWS service, that assumes the role

 Amazon Inspector